pdevito3/HeimGuard/README.md

 ## Caching

-A potentialy downside to this approach of permission mapping is that it can get chatty.
+A potentially downside to this approach of permission mapping is that it can get chatty.
 If this is causing performance issues for you, one option might be to use a redis cache in your `IUserPolicyHandler` implementation.

 ## Multiple Policies Per Attribute